prideout/nile/docs/index.md

 holds one of the RGB color planes or an alpha mask, but it can represent anything you like, such as a height map.

-As a user, you'll mostly interact with **Image**, which is a container of grids that exposes an easy-to-use API for working with image files and videos.
+As a user, you'll mostly interact with **Image**, which contains a grid for each color plane.

-An image associates each grid with a semantic such as RED or ALPHA, and potentially groups them into animation frames.
-Behind the scenes, it can evict grids from memory or load them in lazily, but this behavior is shielded from users.

 Nile also defines a **Canvas** object for creating simple vector drawings.
 You can use this to fill a region with color, or to draw Bézier curves.